drewbrokke/workspace-templates/README.md

 2. `yarn exec createClientExtension` (POC way to call our tool)
 3. Choose your project and follow the prompts

+> You may also need to run `gw setupYarn` to properly add the extension to your yarn workspace

 ## Template Directory Structure